On this page:

 - Students cross-register for Harvard courses through my.harvard.
 Visit the Registrar’s Office Cross-Registration page and Harvard’s Cross-Registration section of the course catalog (which includes a credit conversion chart) for more information and instructions on registering for courses outside Harvard.

 - Ordinarily, cross-registered courses may not represent more than one-half the student’s total program of study in any term.
-Consideration is given to students enrolled in interfaculty PhD programs.
+Consideration is given to students enrolled in PhD programs in partnership with other Harvard Schools.

 - Courses must be of an advanced nature, equivalent to the courses offered “For Undergraduates and Graduates” or “Primarily for Graduates” by the FAS.
 Courses at MIT cannot be graduate courses of reading and research.